ubalklen/where-is-the-key/README.md

 All the data I used to train this ML model is based on [Where-is-Waldo-Wally](https://www.deviantart.com/where-is-waldo-wally/gallery/) DevianArt Gallery.
 They had scanned all the scenes from books #2 to #5 and added convenient marks pointing to the answers.
 All the originals images can be found in [data/1-original-images](https://github.com/ubalklen/where-is-the-key/tree/master/data/1-original-images) folder.

 From those images, I cutted out the answers panel ([data/2-no-panels](https://github.com/ubalklen/where-is-the-key/tree/master/data/2-no-panels) folder).
-I then chopped the resulting images into 40x40 sided slices ([data/3-slices](https://github.com/ubalklen/where-is-the-key/tree/master/data/3-slices) folder and subfolders).
+I then chopped the resulting images into 40x40 sized slices ([data/3-slices](https://github.com/ubalklen/where-is-the-key/tree/master/data/3-slices) folder and subfolders).

 The images filenames are in *00-00-k.jpg* format, where the numbers are the coordinates of the slice and the *-k* means there is a key in the image.